mvp-2003/DealMate/docs/API_DOCUMENTATION.md

-# DealPal API Documentation
+# DealMate API Documentation

-This document provides comprehensive documentation for all DealPal APIs across our microservices architecture.
+This document provides comprehensive documentation for all DealMate APIs across our microservices architecture.

 ## Base URLs